 been active change agents in their community for decades.
 They embody and preserve Haitian

 traditions with grace and dedication.
 For years, they have dreamed of starting a cultural program with youth, and with the collaboration of LEAF International and Prosjekt Haiti, that dream is now a reality.
-The 2 main members of the Boukman Eksperyans serve as Teaching Artists for our Haiti program are Johanne Dejean – teaching dance and Bois Gris – teaching Haitian drum traditions.
+The main percussionist of Boukman Eksperyans serves as the culture keeper for our Haiti program – teaching Haitian drum traditions.

-Stanley Lubin has been a student in the LEAF International Haiti program since the beginning (2013).
-Stanley came to Asheville and shared authentic Haitian rhythms influenced by their independence in cross-cultural exchanges throughout the city including the LEAF Arts & Parks Summer Camp.
-His determination, dedication, & passion for cultural preservation could be seen through his teachings.
-Stanley will continue on as a teacher of Haitian culture specializing in drumming.
+Many youth have been in the LEAF International Haiti program since the beginning (2013).
+These young people share authentic Haitian rhythms influenced by their country’s independence and they create cross-cultural exchanges across borders.
+Their determination, dedication, & passion for cultural preservation is seen through their teachings.
+Many will continue on as teachers of Haitian culture specializing in drum and dance.